grusite/practica-react-avanzado/README.md

 - Also, by clicking in the edit icon from the advert card, the user will be able to edit the same.
 - Additionally, the user can both logout and see profile by clicking in the user icon at the right side of the navbar.
 - In case you choose another path not known by the app, it will return you a 404 page.

+### Adding hooks

+- For this exercise I have added Redux for managing user info and loading adverts.
+- I have refactored my Home component to add hooks (useState and useEffect).
+The rest I kept it using class and internal state.
+-

+### Tests

+- I have placed the \*.test.js under the file to be tested.
+- I have decided to test actions, and xx component

 ## Author